-14.13.1.
+14.3.1 Relationship with Foreign Countries

 Indo-US Relations

 When Narendra Modi became the Prime Minister of India, three factors loomed large in the Indo-US relations: 1) The first was the visa ban against Modi.
-This ban was imposed on him under the U.S. Immigration and

-Nationality Act, for severe violation of religious freedom due to the Gujarat communal violence when he was the chief minister.
+This ban was imposed on him under the U.S. Immigration and Nationality Act, for severe violation of religious freedom due to the Gujarat communal violence when he was the chief minister.
 2) The Khobragade diplomatic crisis of late 2013 was the second.
 3) Trade disputes and intellectual property rights.
 These were the three checkpoints in the bilateral relations between the two countries.
 In May 2014 US President Barack Obama reversed the visa ban and invited Modi to visit the USA.